NVIDIA/NVFlare/examples/brats18/README.md

 As we use the POC workspace without `meta.json`, we control the client GPU directly when starting the clients by specifying `CUDA_VISIBLE_DEVICES`.

-To enable multi-tasking, here we adjust the default value in `workspace_server/server/startup/fed_server.json` by setting `max_jobs: 2` (defualt value 1).
-Please adjust this properly accodrding to resource available and task demand.
+To enable multitasking, here we adjust the default value in `workspace_server/server/startup/fed_server.json` by setting `max_jobs: 2` (default value 1).
+Please adjust this properly according to resource available and task demand.

 (Optional) If using secure workspace, in secure project configuration `secure_project.yml`, we can set the available GPU indices as `gpu: [0, 1]` using the `ListResourceManager` and `max_jobs: 2` in `DefaultJobScheduler`.